kiwicom/contessa/docs/quick_start.rst

         result_table={"schema_name": "dq", "table_name": "my_table"},
     )

 Yop, thats it.
-Runner goes against 1 db, take your rules, do a bit wrangling with normalization you do not need to care about, it creates queries and finally execute them against the ``check_table``.
+Runner runs against 1 db, takes your rules, does a bit wrangling with normalization you do not need to care about, creates queries and finally executes them against the ``check_table``.

 Quality Check Result
 --------------------------------------